New Sessions Begin February 20, 2018 … Join Us!

 Keeping with the informal, friendly and informative sessions “Catholics Returning Home” hopes to provide, the series will begin with an overview, where team members share stories of their journeys and where, if you feel comfortable, can share your story as well.
 Also covered during the sessions are topics, where you can ask questions and get informative answers from Church members on topics such as the Church today and changes since Vatican II, an explanation of the Mass, the whys of how things are done, and explanations of the Creed and Reconciliation.
 We hope you will join us for these sessions and we look forward to meeting you.
-The dates are as follows for the upcoming sessions:

 - Top Ten Reasons people come back to the Catholic Church…

 Because they want meaning in life.

 Because childhood memories surface.